MugenMicko/voron/V0/Dragon_Burner/README.md

 max_temp: 75
 ```

-With this klipper will shutdown if the top of the heatsink hits 75C (i.e. below the glass transition of ABS).
+With this, klipper will shutdown if the top of the heatsink hits 75C (i.e. below the glass transition of ABS).
 I used thermal paste to help keep a bulb thermistor in contact with the heatsink and layed the wires through the provided groove, then fitted the extruder on top to hold it in place.

 ## Assembly: